Aliases for GYG1 Gene

 GeneCards Summary for GYG1 Gene

 GYG1 (Glycogenin 1) is a Protein Coding gene.
 Diseases associated with GYG1 include Glycogen Storage Disease Xv and Polyglucosan Body Myopathy 2.
-Among its related pathways are Glycogen storage diseases and Glycosaminoglycan metabolism.
+Among its related pathways are Diseases of carbohydrate metabolism and Glucose metabolism.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring glycosyl groups and glycogenin glucosyltransferase activity.
 An important paralog of this gene is GYG2.

 UniProtKB/Swiss-Prot for GYG1 Gene

 Self-glucosylates, via an inter-subunit mechanism, to form an oligosaccharide primer that serves as substrate for glycogen synthase.